 Mindfulness

-Ryan Niemiec in his book on Mindfulness and Character Strengths (2014) discusses various definitions of mindfulness, among these is Jon Kabat Zinn's definition above and the following:
+In his book on Mindfulness and Character Strengths (2014), Ryan Niemiec explores various definitions of mindfulness, including Jon Kabat-Zinn's definition and the following:

 MINDFULNESS: